 Quantum mechanics of atomic and molecular systems; applications to chemical bonding theory.

-721. Mechanisms of inorganic Reactions (3)
+721. Mechanisms of Inorganic Reactions (3)

 Prerequisite: Chemistry 520A.

 Mechanisms in inorganic reactions with an emphasis on coordination chemistry.

-722. Chemistry of the Nonmetals (3) Prerequisite: Chemistry 520A.
+722. Chemistry of the Nonmetals (3)

+Prerequisite: Chemistry 520A.

 An advanced systematic study of the nonmetallic elements and their compounds.
-730. Advanced Topics in Organic Chemistry (1-3) Selected topics in organic chemistry.
+730. Advanced Topics in Organic Chemistry (1-3) Prerequisite: Chemistry 431.

+Selected topics in organic chemistry.
 May be repeated with new content.
-See Class throughout a round their throughout the property and their throng a syndround Schedule for specific content.
+See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.

+731. Mechanisms of Organic Reaction (3)

 Prerequisites: Chemistry 410B and 431.
 Recommended: Chemistry 530.
 Reactivity and mechanism in organic reactions.

+732. Advanced Organic Chemistry (3)

+Prerequisite: Chemistry 431.

-2. Advanced Organic Chemistry (3) 732.
-Advanced Organic Chemistry (3) Applications and limitations of organic reactions from the viewpoint of synthesis.
-H (E) White the control of the control of the 750.
-Advanced Topics in Analytical Chemistry (1-3) Prerequisite: Chemistry 550.
+Applications and limitations of organic reactions from the viewpoint of synthesis.
+750. Advanced Topics in Analytical Chemistry (1-3) Prerequisite: Chemistry 550.
 Selected topics from the field of analytical chemistry.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum credit six units applicable to a master's

-751. Separations Science (3)

-Prerequisites: Chemistry 550 and 711.
+Maximum credit six units applicable to a master's 751.
+Separations Science (3) Prerequisites: Chemistry 550 and 711.

 Theoretical bases for separation techniques important in analytical chemistry-Chemical and physical interactions between components of different classes of separation systems, including selection and optimization of operational parameters.

-752. Microanalytical Chemistry (3)
+753. Analytical Spectroscopy (3)

 Prerequisite: Chemistry 550.

-Determination of impurity or essential component composition of materials and systems at trace and ultratrace levels-Sampling, storage, concentration and purification, techniques for quantitation.
-Problems associated with interferences, standardization and interpretation of

-760. Advanced Topics in Biochemistry (1-3)

-Prerequisite: Chemistry 560B.

-Selected topics in biochemistry.
+Theory and application of atomic and molecular absorption, emission and fluorescence methods.
+Modern optical instrumentation and methods of analysis.
+Nonlinear laser spectroscopic methods in chemical analysis.
+760. Advanced Topics in Biochemistry (1-3) Prerequisite: Chemistry 560B Selected topics in biochemistry.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 762. Enzymology (2) Prerequisite: Credit or concurrent registration in Chemistry 410B.
 Theory and techniques used in the study of the mechanism of action of enzymes.
 763. Cellular Regulation (2) Prerequisites: Chemistry 361A-361B or 560A-560B.

 The biochemistry of cellular regulatory mechanisms in eucaryotic cells.
 The regulation of gene transcription, in mRNA translation and post-translational processes, including the mechanism and regulation of intracellular protein turnover.
-764. Membrane Blochemistry (3) Prerequisites: Chemistry 361A-361B or 560A-560B.
+764. Membrane Biochemistry (3) Prerequisites: Chemistry 361A-361B or 560A-560B.